igrishaev/blog/_posts/2017-04-16-why-not-python.md

 [Dijkstra say][url-letter] about that and I cannot agree more with his opinion.

 Long story short: try Lisp.
 It's not a silver bullet.
-Perhaps you would never work with in in the future.
+Perhaps you would never work with it in the future.
 There a quite a few jobs, I know.
-But even bits of its knowledge will make you a better programmer than you are now.
+But even bits of its knowledge will make you a better programmer than now you are.

 [url-letter]:http://www.cs.utexas.edu/users/EWD/OtherDocs/To%20the%20Budget%20Council%20concerning%20Haskell.pdf